brookebradley31/cyclistic-case-study/README.md

 **Recommendation 2: Summer Conversion Campaigns**

-*The Insight:* Number of rides peak significantly across both customers during the summer months, but casual users show a sharper decline as seasons change from summer until winter.
+*The Insight:* Number of rides peaks significantly across both customers during the summer months, but casual users show a sharper decline as seasons change from summer to winter.

 *The Strategy:* Launch promotions in the summer when demand is the highest to convert users to annual memberships.
-These could include discounted annual memberships or a few free months incentive.
+These could include discounted annual memberships or a few free months' incentive.

 *The Goal:* Secure annual revenue during the period of highest user engagement and reduce the seasonal attrition seen in casual rider data.

 **Recommendation 3: Strategic Infrastructure & Commuter Expansion**

-*The Insight:* Annual members demonstrate utilitarian usage evidenced by trips that are consistent, shorter, and distributed throughout the week, suggesting they use the service for routine commuting rather than lesuire.
+*The Insight:* Annual members demonstrate utilitarian usage evidenced by trips that are consistent, shorter, and distributed throughout the week, suggesting they use the service for routine commuting rather than leisure.

 *The Strategy:* Prioritize station expansion near major transit hubs and commercial business districts.